DimitriOnLSD/BMP280/README.md

 # BMP280
-## Digital Pressure Sensor Library for Arduino Platform with I2C/SPI interfaces
+### Digital Pressure Sensor Library for the Arduino Platform with I2C/SPI interfaces

 The library included in the repository was tested with GY-91 board containing two sensors: **BMP280** and **MPU9250**.

-### Changelog
+## Changelog

 <Version 0.3.0>